sleepysnorlax05/sleepysnorlax05/README.md

 ## 👋 Hi, I'm Henry!

 🎓 I'm a Data Science student at QUT, passionate about exploring the frontiers of AI and Machine Learning.
-When I'm not coding, you'll find me hiking new trails or capturing moments through my camera lens.
+When I'm not coding, you'll find me capturing moments through my camera lens.

 ---